Marine Corps helps young woman find her voice

 |0

-This work, Marine Corps helps young woman find her voice [Image 2 of 2], by Sgt Bernadette Plouffe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marine Corps helps young woman find her voice, by Sgt Bernadette Plouffe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT